Hello0w0/Lab-Manage-System/README.md

 A lab manage system built by pyqt5, python and MySQL.

-the text of the project is set in Chinese because its my homework :)
+the text of the project is set in Chinese because it's my homework :)

 To simply start:
 run initialize.py, then run main.py